Peeing at Night? What Frequent Urination Says About Your Health

 If your doctor suspects sleep apnea, they will likely send you off for a sleep study to confirm.
-Treating the sleep apnea (often with a CPAP machine. which is a face mask worn at night that delivers a stream of air in the nose) will also resolve the urination issue.
+Treating the sleep apnea (often with a CPAP machine, or a face mask worn at night that delivers a stream of air in the nose) will also resolve the urination issue.

 Snoring, a common symptom of sleep apnea, has also been linked with nocturia.

 Nocturia can be a sign of daytime fluid retention in your legs and feet, which is known as edema.

 “If someone has a lot of fluid on their legs during the day, when they put their legs up at nighttime, the fluid goes back into [blood] circulation, so your body produces more urine in the nighttime,” explains Dr. Campbell.
 “We recommend elevating your feet above the level of the heart in the [day] to allow some of that urine to pass in the early evening rather than during the night.”